Integrity and

 1 Your awareness of

-your well-being and the choices that you make during the hours of each day are
+your well-being and the choices that you make every day are natural experiences

-natural experiences that you can integrate with your important ideas and
+that you can integrate with your important ideas and priorities.
+Maintaining

 Conforming to hourly scheduled routines is

-commonly thought to be responsible behavior and is nearly impossible to avoid
+commonly thought to be responsible behavior and is impossible to avoid when you

-when you share experiences with other people.
-Conforming to many different
+share normal experiences with other people.
+Conforming to scheduled routines

 These comments are not intended to deny the importance of time, natural